-Rick Livesey MB BChir PhD, Wellcome Trust Group Leader, Member of the Biochemistry Department.
+Rick Livesey MB BChir PhD, Wellcome Trust Senior Investigator, Reader in Molecular Neuroscience and Member of the Department of Biochemistry.

 Development, evolution and degeneration of the brain

 Can we model human brain development and disease in the lab?
 The human cerebral cortex, the thinking, decision-making, largest part of our brain, sets us apart from other animals – and poses a challenge for biomedical researchers.
 Animal models cannot capture the spectrum of characteristics of the human cerebral cortex in development or disease, and so our research uses human cells in tissue culture.